islandora-deprecated/claw-docker-fedora/README.md

 | foreground | [port] [admin password] | 8080 random | Start fedora in the foreground with the given port and password. |
 | background | [port] [admin password] | 8080 random | Start fedora in the background with the given port and password. |

-## Notes

-Eventually we will support running on either OpenJDK or Oracle JDK, but for the moment it only supports Open JDK.

 ## Maintainers/Sponsors

 * UPEI